canonical/checkbox/docs/tutorial/using-checkbox/advanced-config.rst

    unit = com.canonical.certification::smoke
    force = True

-Launch checkbox and check that both configs are taken into account.
+Launch Checkbox and check that both configs are taken into account.
 Lets say that this is the default behavior that you use when running tests and checking that everything is all right.
 Now create another launcher that we can use for submissions